-The text under study shows that a cabal of power is behind prostitution and sex trafficking as a lucrative domestic and international business.
-This study, therefore, undertakes to unearth how the resources of language in a literary discourse enhance our understanding of how individuals and groups establish or negotiate their identities, legitimise their actions, enact their social experiences, and establish intergroup and interpersonal relationships.
+Our data shows that a cabal of power is behind prostitution and sex trafficking as a lucrative domestic and international business.
+This study, therefore, undertakes to unearth how the resources of language in a literary discourse enhance our understanding of how individuals and groups establish or negotiate their identities, legitimize their actions, enact their social experiences, and establish intergroup and interpersonal relationships.
 Language has always been the medium through which thoughts, feelings, ideologies, and other human experiences are expressed.
-Language is considered the most viable means of communication; whether spoken, written or gesticulated.
+It is considered the most viable means of communication; whether spoken, written or gesticulated.
 It is through the resources of language that individual and group identities and ideologies are construed and expressed.
 Writers exploit this fascinating nature of language to relate social experiences to their readers through conscious choices made from available linguistic features at every level of language structure.
-The distinctive way a writer conveys a message constitutes that writer's style.
-It is therefore through the instrumentality of language that we see a writer's ability to conjure pictures and sounds, and imply meaning in the world of his or her text.
+The distinct way a writer conveys a message constitutes that writer's style.
+It is therefore through the instrumentality of language that we see a writer's ability to conjure pictures, sounds, and generally imply meaning in the world of their text.

-The notion of ideation as a linguistic term emanates from the tenets of systemic functional linguistics (SFL) of M.A.K Halliday.
-The ideational function of language expresses the content or speaker's experience of the real world, including the inner world of his or her own consciousness.
-The ideational function or metafunction is sub-divided into two: the experiential (an expression of the user's experience of his/her real world) and the logical (an expression of the language user's experience of the internal world of his/her own consciousness).
-Ideational metafunction is about the natural world in its broadest sense.
+The notion of ideation as a linguist term emanates from the tenets of systemic functional linguistics (SFL) of M.A.K Halliday.
+The ideational function of language expresses the content or speaker's experience of the real world, including the inner world of his own consciousness.
+The ideational function is sub-divided into (i) the experiential (an expression of the user's experience of his real world); and (ii) the logical (an expression of the language user's experience of the internal world of his own consciousness).
+It is about the natural world in the broadest sense of it.
 It is concerned with "ideation", the resources for construing our experiences of the world around us and inside us.
-This involves the use of language to represent things, ideas and relations or states of affairs.
-According to John Haynes (1992: 23), "It is this function which allows us to label things in a situation, to indicate categories and connections among them, and to show more abstract relations such as negation and causation."
+This involves the use of language to represent things, ideas and relations or state of affairs.
+According to Haynes (1992: 23), "It is this function which allows us to label things in a situation, to indicate categories and connections among them, and to show more abstract relations such as negation and causation."
 Language enables its users to express their knowledge of their cultural and social world, including the inner world of their own consciousness.
-Stefan Sonderling (2009: 86) argues that "our knowledge and experience of the world are words and meanings mediated by language.
-The way we organise and articulate our experience is an interpretive process that takes place mainly in, and through, language."
+Sonderling argues that "our knowledge and experience of the world are words and meanings mediated by language.
+The way we organize and articulate our experience is an interpretive process that takes place mainly in, and through, language" (2009:86).

-The functional view of language perceives language as a social resource that enables its users to express ideational meanings, interpersonal meanings, and textual meanings in social and cultural contexts.
-Suzanne Eggins (2004:11) contends that the fundamental purpose that language has evolved is to enable us to make meanings with each other.
+The functional (also known as the metafunctions of language) view of language sees language as a social resource that enables its users to express ideational meanings, interpersonal meanings, and textual meanings in social and cultural contexts.
+Eggins contends that:

+...the fundamental purpose that language has evolved to serve is to enable us to make meanings with each other.
 In other words, language users do not interact in order to exchange sounds with each other, nor even to exchange words or sentences.
 People interact in order to make sense of the world and each other.
-The overall purpose of language, then, can be described as a semantic one, and each text we participate in is a record of the meanings that have been made in a particular context.
+The overall purpose of language, then, can be described as a semantic one, and each text we participate in is a record of the meanings that have been made in a particular context (2004:11).